Gordon Southern1

 - Appears on charts:

 Alice Clive was born on 22 December 1843 in Solihull, Warwickshire, England, Alice was the only daughter.1,2,3 She was the daughter of Rev Archer Clive and Caroline Wigley.
-She married William Wilberforce Harris Greathed, son of Edward Harris and Mary Elizabeth Glyn, on 22 October 1864 in Wormbridge, Herefordshire, England, William was a Major General in the Army.
-Their marriage was reported in The Leeds Mercury of Tuesday 27 October 1863.4,5 Alice's husband died on 29 December 1878.
-She and her son Edward received probate on 25 January 1879.6 In the census of 3 April 1881 in 110 High Street, Eton, Windsor, Berkshire, England, she was listed as a boarder Alice was a boarder and annuitant, her daughter who was a scholar was also boarding at this address.7 Alice was listed as the head of the family of on the census of 5 April 1891 in Whitfield House, Treville, Herefordshire, England, Alice was a widow living by her own means.
-The household consisted of many nieces and nephews together with her daughter and grandaughter.8 She died on 27 December 1915 in 35 Burton Court, Chelsea, London, England, aged 72.6,9,10 She did not leave a will.
+She married William Wilberforce Harris Greathed CB, son of Edward Harris and Mary Elizabeth Glyn, on 22 October 1863 in Wormbridge, Herefordshire, England, William was a Major General in the Army.
+Their marriage was reported in The Leeds Mercury of Tuesday 27 October 1863.4,5 Her husband William died on 29 December 1878 in 30 Upper Grosvenor Street, St George Hanover Square, London, England, aged 52 He was formerly of 17 Eaton Place, South Eaton Square, Middlesex and afterwards of Allahabad in the North West Province of India and late Lady Cross Lodge, Brockenhurst, Hampshire.6,7,8,2 Alice and her son Edward received probate on 25 January 1879 on her husbands estate.7 In the census of 3 April 1881 in 110 High Street, Eton, Windsor, Berkshire, England, she was listed as a boarder Alice was a boarder and annuitant, her daughter who was a scholar was also boarding at this address.9 Alice was listed as the head of the family on the census of 5 April 1891 in Whitfield House, Treville, Herefordshire, England, Alice was a widow living by her own means.
+The household consisted of many nieces and nephews together with her daughter and grandaughter.10 Alice was listed as head of household in the census of 2 April 1911 in Yeaton Lodge, Bomere Heath, Ellesmere, Shropshire, England, Alice was living by private means in a ninteen roomed home.
+Her niece Marjory Katherine Clive also of privae means lived in the household together with four servants.
+Frances Burgess was a visitor.11 Alice died on 27 December 1915 in 35 Burton Court, Chelsea, London, England, aged 72.7,12,13 Alice was buried on 31 December 1915 in Hampreston, Dorset, England, probably in the same grave as her husband.14,15 Alice did not leave a will.
 Administration papers were issued on 24 February 1917 in London to Edward Archer Esq.
-Her effects were valued at £3827 14s 1d.6
+Her effects were valued at £3827 14s 1d.7 There is a monument to Alice in Hampreston Church.16

 - Mary Caroline Greathed+ b.
 1864, d.
 5 Nov 1913